9 Best CCW Gun in 2024 + Buyers Guide

 Pocket pistols champion convenience, and sometimes you just don’t want to strap on that big mohaska.
 Sometimes the way you dress doesn’t allow it.
 A good pocket pistol with a pocket holster is tough to beat.

 The trigger is an impressive design.
-It’s not the lightest, but ultimately, not the worst I’ve seen in an LCP.
+It’s not the lightest, nor the worst I’ve seen in an LCP.
 The original LCP’s DAO trigger was much worse.
 This seven-pound fella is crisp and far from tough to pull.
 The trigger has a clean break and a positive reset making it easy to shoot the LCP Max–not too bad for a pocket pistol, in my opinion.

 The LCP Max has sights highly visible in all light conditions.
 The rear sight has a U-notch for easy alignment, so the pistol zeroes in on the target easily and effectively.